subramanya1997/nexus/README.md

 ## Notes

-This is a frontend mockup demonstrating the UI/UX of the Nexus platform.
+This is a frontend mockup demonstrating the UI/UX of the Agentic Trust platform.
 All data is mocked and no backend is required to run this application.